Varshithvhegde/FreeShare/README.md

 - Freeshare uses Firebase to store all the user data in Firebase Storage .
 - It also uses Firebase RealTime Database to store MetaData of the files like File URL , Timestamp , UniqueID.
-- When the user uploads the file and then
+- When the user uploads the file , he will have an option to upload multiple file also .
+Also he has option